tc-liu/tc-liu.github.io/album_recs.md

 - U.S. Girls - In a Poem Unlimited
 - 五条人 - 广东姑娘

+###
+- Black Country, New Road - For the first time / Ants From Up There

 ## Electronic
 - Animal Collective - Strawberry Jam
 - Jamie xx - In Colours

 ## Pop/R&B
+- Camila Cabello - Familia
 - Ariana Grande - My Everything
+- SZA - CTRL
 - Kali Uchis - Isolation
 - The Weeknd - Beauty Behind the Madness
 - Amy Winehouse - Back to Black